SDP Achieves Exact Minimax Optimality in Phase Synchronization: Main Results

 Theorem \ref{thm:main1} gives sharp statistical error bounds for both loss functions $\ell(\wh{V},z^*)$ and $\frac{1}{n^2}\fnorm{\wh{Z}-z^*z^{*\H}}^2$.
 While the result for $\ell(\wh{V},z^*)$ is derived from (\ref{eq:apply-l-2-SDP}), the result for $\frac{1}{n^2}\fnorm{\wh{Z}-z^*z^{*\H}}^2$ is a consequence of the inequality

 which is established by Lemma \ref{lem:loss-relation} in Section \ref{sec:aux}.
 Compared with the minimax lower bound in Theorem \ref{thm:lower}, we can conclude that the SDP (\ref{eq:SDP-complex-p}) is minimax optimal for the estimation of the matrix $z^*z^{*\H}$.
-It not only achieves the optimal rate, but the leading constant is also sharp.
+It not only achieves the optimal rate, but the leading constant is also sharp when $\sigma^2=o(np)$ and $\frac{np}{\log n}\rightarrow\infty$.
+Figure \ref{fig:1} verifies the correctness of the leading constants of the two loss functions.
+Both loss functions are approximately linear at least when $\sigma^2$ is small.
+When $\sigma^2$ and $np$ are of the same order, SDP does not have the optimal constant anymore, and its asymptotics is predicted by a very different technique \citep{javanmard2016phase}.
+We also remark that the $\ell_2$ error control does not imply that each individual $z_j^*$ can be accurately recovered.
+This is also reflected in Figure \ref{fig:1} with the comparison between $\ell_2$ and $\ell_{\infty}$ loss.

+We emphasize that our proof of the optimality of the SDP is based on a direct statistical error analysis, regardless of whether the SDP relaxation is tight or not.
+It is shown by \cite{zhong2018near} that the tightness of SDP (when the solution has rank one) requires $\sigma^2=O\left(\frac{n}{\log n}\right)$ at least when $p=1$.
+When $\sigma^2=o(np)$, it is possible that SDP is not tight but still statistically optimal.
+This point is also illustrated by Figure \ref{fig:1}.

 Since the solution of the SDP is a matrix, some post-processing step is required to obtain a vector estimator for $z^*$.
 This can easily be done by extracting the leading eigenvector of $\wh{Z}$.
 Let $u\in\mathbb{C}^n$ be the leading eigenvector of $\wh{Z}$, and define $\wh{z}$ with each entry $\wh{z}_j=u_j/|u_j|$.
 If $u_j=0$ we can take $\wh{z}_j=1$.
 The statistical optimality of $\wh{z}$ is established by the following result.
 Recall that for two vectors in $\mathbb{C}_1^n$, the definition of the loss $\ell(\wh{z},z^*)$ is given by (\ref{eq:loss-basic-z}). \begin{thm} Assume $\frac{np}{\sigma^2}>c_1$ and $\frac{np}{\log n}>c_2$ for some sufficiently large constants $c_1, c_2>0$.
 Let $\wh{Z}=\wh{V}^{\H}\wh{V}$ be a global maximizer of the SDP (\ref{eq:SDP-complex-p}).
 Then,